jgradl99/FutbinPriceChecker/README.md

 # FutbinPriceChecker
-A simple python program to get the current price of one or whole list more players.
+A simple python program to get the current price of one or whole list of more players.

 # Install
 - you need to have TOR installed -> otherwise you are limited in the amount of request you can do in a short amount